 (Oh, I noted two paragraphs up about the fear of being branded as a fake… which I am not, of course.
-I promise to expand my thoughts on real and perceived fakery, and the need to combat it, in another upcoming post.)
+I have thoughts about online fakery, and the need to combat it, in this post.)

 Speaking of pictures, URNotAlone requires each and every member when they sign up to add at least one fully-clothed full-view photo of themselves (i.e. from at least the waist up) to their profile.
 URNA is very strict about concerns of not only fakery but lack of respect towards other members; they’re not above suspending or disabling a profile if they find it’s in violation of their terms and conditions.
 That’s a great thing to see for the broad transgender and allied community, as it assures that members of all stripes (crossdresser, transgender, cis-gender supporter, etc.) are real and authentic; it also assures that those members are able to receive something that no other site (not Flickr, not Facebook, and certainly not Twitter) can guarantee — as safe of an online environment as possible.